Master's Project Handbook

 The following requirements must be met before a project is considered complete by SNRE.
 These completion requirements must be fulfilled prior to graduation for members who wish to graduate at the end of the term.

 Each group is responsible for a written document.
-The final version is to be on CD or bound in a hardbound copy, along with the signed Opus Verification Form .
-The electronic copy will be stored on Deep Blue , maintained by the Shapiro Science Library.
-The finished copy of the final report required by the School must be submitted to OAP by 5:00 p.m. on the last day of scheduled classes for the term in which the degree is expected.
+The final report is to be delivered to OAP as an electronic file (CD, flashdrive, or email delivary to the SNRE Registrar) , along with the signed Opus Verification Form and Deep Blue License Agreement .
+The finished copy of the final report required by the School must be submitted to the School Registrar in OAP by 5:00 p.m. on the last day of scheduled classes for the term in which the degree is expected.
 Failure to submit this copy will delay your graduation.
-A completed "Project Verification Form", the Deep Blue Licensing Agreement, along with a photocopy of the title page and abstract of the project, must be submitted at the same time.

 The School requires a presentation of the group's findings, open to the SNRE community.
+SNRE hosts a Capstone Conference at the end of each Winter term where all students can present their opus work.
 In addition, the group's findings may be presented to other groups and organizations (e.g., the sponsoring organization, natural resource organizations who are interested in the topic, community groups).
-The presentation should be well organized and of professional quality.
-Project Symposiums will occur at the end of the Fall and Winter terms.

 Evaluations provide an opportunity to determine the success of a project and guide any future changes.
 As such, each group member will receive a course evaluation pertaining to the project advisor at the end of the final project term.
 Students may also submit a written evaluation to the Office of Academic Programs which focuses on their client, if such will be useful for future project groups.